christianrouhana/hallsofivelansource/README.md

 # hallsofivelansource

 The working repo for Halls of Ivelan, a roguelike game in development by Christian Rouhana.
-More information here https://github.com/christianrouhana/hallsofivelan
+Completed Windows build here https://github.com/christianrouhana/hallsofivelan

+Developed using Pycharm, Python 3.8